 - Can you accept criticism without taking it personally?

 - Do you take a hands-on approach to resolving issues?

 Edit your customer service resume down to the essentials

 No service industry employment — even a part-time job or college internship — should be considered too small to include on your customer service resume if you want to be a serious contender for an open position.
 Employers look for people who have experience dealing with the public.
 Working as a food server, receptionist, bank teller or any job requiring frequent and direct contact with people is a big plus in the minds of hiring managers seeking customer service representatives.

 Lend credibility to the skills you list on your customer service resume by giving examples of how you use them on the job.
 Employers aren't likely to be bowled over by your claim of being a problem solver if you leave it at that.
 Cite instances of how your problem-solving skills yielded a positive outcome by helping a client resolve an urgent matter or satisfying a difficult customer.

 Populate your resume with verbs, illustrating your initiative

 Include action verbs indicative of service experience which may be picked up by a computer scanning resumes for keywords.
 Words to use in your resume include assisted, supported, solved and improved.
 These are buzzwords that can help your customer service resume make it through the first stage of the evaluation process.

 Last but not least, it's important to follow an employer's guidelines for submitting a customer service resume.
-Ignoring this step and doing it your own way could be construed by a hiring manager that you're careless or don't like taking direction.
-Either way, it can be seen as a red flag that you may not have the right mind-set for a service position.
+Ignoring this step and doing it your own way could be interpreted by a hiring manager to mean you're careless or don't like taking direction.
+Either way, it can be seen as a red flag that you may not have the right mindset for a service position.
 Pay careful attention to any specific instructions for resume submission, like format preference or not sending it as an email attachment.
 Having the courtesy to respect an employer's preference in this regard is the first indicator that you have what he or she is looking for in a customer service representative.